 So…I may in fact, be talking to no one.

 I’ll tell you a story.
-A really funny one.
+A really funny story.
 It has nothing to do with Easter or these chubby bunny cookies, but I promise it will entertain.

-It’s a story about my childhood friend, who literally stopped traffic.
+It’s a story about my childhood friend, Kiki, who literally stopped traffic.
 Kiki and I grew up in the same tiny town and endured what seemed a never ending bus ride.
-It was there we forged a friends forever friendship.
-She’s got that bubbly sweet and funny personality that every one needs as a friend.
+It was there we forged a friendship forever.
+She has that bubbly sweet and funny personality everyone needs as a friend.
 This girl is hands down, truly an awesome girl.

-Once upon a time I was young, single and fun (I’m still fun occasionally)… During this time I lived on the East Side of Milwaukee that borders Lake Michigan.
+Once upon a time I was young, single and fun (I’m still fun occasionally), I lived on the East Side of Milwaukee that borders Lake Michigan.
 The lakefront was a great place to run, fly a kite and rollerblade.

-One of my roommate was above average for rollerblading, and was especially used to those quick hills with a sudden turn at the end leaving literal no room error to stop or slow down.
-It was the hill a square of cement and then just grass.
-Kiki, my other friend, was not so versed on how quickly the pavement disappears.
+One of my roommate was above average for rollerblading, and was especially used to those steep hills with a sudden turn at the end leaving literal no room to stop or slow down.
+There was the hill then just a square of cement at the bottom to stop.
+Thankfully grass surrounded this.
+Kiki had no idea how quickly the pavement disappeared at the end.

-So the story goes (I wasn’t even there and but it’s forever etched in my memory) my roommate headed towards the hill without warning my friend, Kiki.
+So the story goes (I wasn’t even there and but it’s forever etched in my memory) my roommate headed towards the hill without warning Kiki.

-About a 1/3 of the way down Kiki realized she wouldn’t be able to slow down.
+About a 1/3 of the way down Kiki realized she wouldn’t be able to slow down in time to stop.
 Instead of fighting it, she she embraced it.
 She readied herself.
-She was rapidly picking up speed and out of fear of falling, she naturally crouched down closer to the ground.
-To help further balance, she put both arms out, like an airplane ready for take off.
+She rapidly picked up speed and out of fear of falling, she crouched down lower the ground.
+To help further balance, she put both arms out.
+Like an airplane ready for take off.
 This airplane, however, was careening down a hill on rollerblades and clearly out of control.

-At this point my roommate turned around to witness this spectacular site.
+At this point my roommate turned around to witness this spectacular sight.
 She was going to say something but the words never made it out.

 Poor Kiki… she really was ready for take off… and boy did she takeoff.
-With a sudden stop, she hit the end of the sidewalk and flew into the air, hovered in slow motion for a moment, before hitting the grass in front of the busiest streets in the city…
+With a sudden stop, she hit the end of the sidewalk and flew into the air.
+She hovered almost in slow motion for a moment, before hitting the grass in front of the busiest streets in the city…

 And then she bounced.

-Cars that passed by had drivers visibly shaking with laughter along with ecstatic honks.
+Cars passed with drivers visibly shaking with laughter along with ecstatic honks.
 Clearly she made their day.

 It was this sight that I can still picture today.

-On to more fun with these Easter Chubby Bunny Cookies… I used a simple egg shaped cookie cutter since i didn’t have a nice bunny cutout and I figured this is a pretty common shape to have and use.
+Since we’re speaking of fun you’ll love making with these Easter Chubby Bunny Cookies with your family… I used a simple egg shaped cookie cutter since I didn’t have a bunny cutout.
+I figured this is a pretty common shape to have and use.

 And if you get a chance, make these chub chub bunnies for a special treat.